seunseun66/seunseun66/README.md

 I've built a couple of projects, but my favorite is my Discord API Bot

-Fun fact
+Fun facts:

-My favorite show is Breaking Bad
+- My favorite show is Breaking Bad

-Frosted Flakes is my favorite cereal
+- Frosted Flakes is my favorite cereal

-Hobbies: basketball, gym, reading
+- Hobbies: basketball, gym, reading

 <!--
 *seunseun66/seunseun66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.